Request and access data products in Databricks Marketplace

 4. On the Shares tab, find the catalog name and click it to open it.

-Using the Databricks CLI or SQL statements
+Access shared datasets using the Databricks CLI or SQL statements

 Grant access to other team members

 If you are the user who requested the shared data, you are the owner of the catalog that contains that data in your workspace.
-As such, you can grant your team members access to the catalog and refine access at the schema, table, row, and column level, just as you do any data in Unity Catalog.
+As such, you can grant your team members access to the catalog and refine access at the schema, table, view, row, and column level, just as you do any data in Unity Catalog.
 See Manage privileges in Unity Catalog.
-That said, table data under a shared catalog is read-only, which means that you can only grant your team read operations like DESCRIBE, SHOW, and SELECT.
+That said, table and view data under a shared catalog is read-only, which means that you can only grant your team read operations like DESCRIBE, SHOW, and SELECT.

 You can also transfer ownership of the catalog or the objects inside it.